plone/volto/docs/source/configuration/internalproxy.md

 To understand the need for the internal proxy, there are three processes running in a Volto website:

-1. A frontend web application running in your browser (Javascript)
+1. A frontend web application running in your browser (JavaScript)
-2. A Node.js server process that delivers the javascript to the client and does {term}`server-side rendering` (SSR) of your pages on first request (Javascript, the Razzle package is used for SSR)
+2. A Node.js server process that delivers the JavaScript to the client and does {term}`server-side rendering` (SSR) of your pages on first request (JavaScript, the Razzle package is used for SSR)
 3. A Plone server process that stores and delivers all content through a REST API (Python)